Point Reyes National Seashore: Oyster farm

-A large shellfish farm raising Japanese (kumamoto) oysters, Crassostrea gigas, was located in Drakes Estero until, under court order, it closed down at end of 2014.
+A large oyster farm was located in Drakes Estero until, under court order, it closed down at end of 2014.
 Court appeals to keep the operation in place were dropped in December, 2014.

 The farm was purchased by the National Park Service in 1972, and the agency issued a permit to allow the previous owner to continue operations for 40 years.
 The business was sold to a new owner in 2004, the Drakes Bay Oyster Company, who was informed by the NPS at the time of purchase that their permit to operate would not be renewed beyond the November 30, 2012 expiration date.
 A federal law enacted in 2009 authorized, but did not require, Interior Secretary Ken Salazar to renew the permit.
 The NPS and conservation groups viewed the farm as an inappropriate and environmentally-insensitive use of the estero, which was designated a "potential wilderness area" by Congress.
 The farm's supporters argued that it was not ecologically harmful and was important to the local economy.

 On November 29, 2012, Salazar announced that he would not renew the permit, citing the original intent of the Point Reyes Wilderness Act to designate the area as wilderness upon the removal of the oyster farm.
 Salazar visited the farm the previous week and later personally phoned the farm's owner to give him the news.

 The oyster farm closure was challenged in U.S. District Court on January 25, 2013.
 The challenge was rejected by a federal court judge, who ruled that the law gave Salazar unfettered discretion to approve or deny a renewal of the permit.
 The California Coastal Commission voted on February 7, 2013 to unanimously approve cease and desist and restoration orders for violations of the California Coastal Act.
 The United States Court of Appeals for the Ninth Circuit rejected an appeal of the district court's decision, ruling on Sept.
 3, 2013 that the oyster farm's owner had not shown a likelihood of success on the merits because Salazar had acted within his discretion in denying the permit.
 An attempt to have the appeals court rehear the case was rejected on January 14, 2014 and a petition to the United States Supreme Court was denied on June 30, 2014.
 The oyster farm closed its on site retail operation on July 31, 2014.
 However, controversy continued over the condition of the estero sea floor and the ongoing off shore operations.
 Another lawsuit challenging the closure itself was rejected in September 2014.

 The work to remove the offshore racks and onshore buildings was completed in May 2017; 1,700 t of debris had been hauled away.
 The estero is part of the Phillip Burton Wilderness.